ranjeetkulkarni/CampusHub2.0/README.md

-# Campus Hub
+# Campus Hub 2.0

-Campus Hub is a full-featured web application for campus communities, built with **Flask** and **SQLite**.
+Campus Hub 2.0 is a modern, production-ready web application for campus communities, built with Flask, SQLAlchemy ORM, and Supabase (PostgreSQL for data, Supabase Storage for images).
 It provides two main platforms:

 - **Lost & Found:** Report, search, and manage lost or found items.
 - **Marketplace:** Post, browse, and manage items for sale or rent.

-The project includes user authentication, email verification, image uploads, feedback/comments, and admin utilities.
+The project includes user authentication, email verification, image uploads to Supabase Storage, feedback/comments, and admin utilities.
+All legacy SQLite, PIL, and local file upload logic have been removed for a fully cloud-native experience.

 ---

 ## Table of Contents
 - [Features](#features)
 - [Project Structure](#project-structure)
 - [Setup Instructions](#setup-instructions)